 Cost savings can be yielded through: better control of premium costs, reduced frictional costs (commissions, taxes, insurer profit, administration), captured underwriting savings, earned investment returns, and improved cash flow for the parent organization.

 - Improved risk management & increased control

-- Enhanced reporting – captive programs not only provide data transparency, but they also provide reporting in a more timely manner allowing stakeholders to make decisions regarding potential plan design changes for the upcoming year.
+- Enhanced reporting: Captive programs usually provide reporting in a more timely manner, allowing stakeholders to make decisions regarding potential plan design changes for the upcoming year.

-- A captive enables the parent organization enhanced data analytics.
+Another intangible result of a captive program is the parent organization’s ability to capture enhanced data analytics.
 This data comes in months sooner than it would with a commercial carrier, meaning you can analyze your programs and make real-time decisions to yield better claims results.
 For example, if you know one of your biggest population health issues is diabetes, you can establish programs to address diabetes before your renewal is up.
-As a passive buyer with commercial carriers, the information typically comes in too late to make any relevant changes for that plan year.
+With commercial carriers, the information comes in too late to make changes for that plan year.

 Which Benefits Can I Fund Through a Captive?

 A wide range of employee benefits may be funded through a captive – the most common coverages are Medical, Life, Disability, Retiree Medical and Voluntary Benefits.

 Captives can be used to fund Employee Retirement Income Security Act (ERISA), or non-ERISA benefits.
 ERISA benefits are primarily the benefit plans sponsored by and contributed to by employers.
 Life and Disability plans are usually ERISA in nature.
 These plans are subject to federal oversight, under the auspices of the Department of Labor (DOL) and require express approval from the DOL to fund them in a captive.
 Approval from the DOL is subject to meeting certain criteria – using an A rated fronting carrier, not paying any more than market rates for the coverages, no direct commissions as part of the contract, requirement for an indemnity contract, to name a few.